ContentAndShape/Pictures-to-telegram-bot/README.md

 # Pictures-to-telegram-bot

-Sends pictures from a website to telegram chats.
+Sends pictures from a website to telegram chats by hashtags.